Experience Cloud Independence

 We have a confession.
-When a powerful AI model drops with a free-access window, most of us spend the first few days asking it to summarize emails and rewrite LinkedIn bios.
-Then the window closes.
-Then we feel a little stupid.
+When a powerful AI model arrives with a limited period of included access, most of us spend the first few days asking it to summarize emails and rewrite LinkedIn bios.
+Then the offer ends, and we realize we probably should have given it something more ambitious.

 What is Claude Fable 5?